fairlearn/fairlearn/docs/contributor_guide/development_process.rst

     git commit -m “Your message" -m “Signed-off-by: Your Name <your.email@example.com>”

-Automatically
-"""""""""""""

-If this feels like a lot of typing, you can configure your name and e-mail in git to sign-off automatically:
+If this feels like a lot of typing, you can configure your name and e-mail in git to sign-off:

 .. code-block::